-

 - Take a first aid kit containing medication for altitude sickness and other common illnesses.

-- Medication like Diamox may be taken prior to the trek upon consultation with your physician.
+- Medication like Diamox may be taken before the trek upon consultation with your physician.

 AMS DON’Ts

-- Do not wander away without your guide knowing.
+- Do not wander away without your guide’s knowledge.

 - Do not skip your meals.